/**

 * exist, the reference in the command isn't changed.
 For example, if the reference

-* doesn't exist, the command string will remain "$(NAME1)
+* doesn't exist, the command string will remain "$(NAME1)."

-, and the resulting string isn't
+* $$ is replaced with $, and the resulting string isn't

 * expanded.
-For example, $$(VAR_NAME)
+For example, $$(VAR_NAME) is passed as

-whether or not the VAR_NAME
+* $(VAR_NAME) whether or not the VAR_NAME environment

 * variable exists.
 For more information, see CMD in the